status-im/swarms/ideas/140-sob-improve-onboarding/README.md

 - Increase number of bounties issued
 - Overall conversion/funnel improvements

-## Appendix
+## Appendix / Notes

 ### Token Whitelisting

-We previously had issues with tokens being added to bounty contracts that have no value/are spam.
+Swarm Compensation Experimentse previously had issues with tokens being added to bounty contracts that have no value/are spam.
 While not explicitly the goal of this swarm this would be worth solving as well if it turns out to be low-hanging fruit.

+### `repo_owner` column

+Currently when users sign up and install the OpenBounty app into their repo their GitHub `user_id` is stored as `repo_owner`.
+This ID is later used to look up which address should be able to confirm a payout (specified at bounty deployment).

+This concept of a `repo_owner` is insufficient as it does not reflect the realities of GitHub.
+Multiple people should be able to publish/pay out bounties on the same repo — as they can add bounty labels.